redbadger/crux/docs/src/rfcs/operation-kind-traits.md

 [per-operation types RFC](./per-operation-types.md) and supersedes that RFC's breaking stage — the target shape its Design section originally specified, reproduced below under [What the parent proposed](#what-the-parent-proposed) — and it is not yet implemented.
-Both shapes it compares have been compiled and checked on stable Rust, but nothing here has shipped; if accepted, it would land in the next major release of `crux_core`.
+The shape it proposes, and each of the alternatives it rejects, have been compiled and checked on stable Rust, but nothing here has shipped; if accepted, it would land in the next major release of `crux_core`.
 ```

 This RFC proposes that the three operation kinds — notify, request and stream